addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

     Type 'cntrl-c' to kill 'apt'

-    Type 'exit' twice to disconnect from both Instances.
+Type 'exit' twice to close the ssh session for both Instances.

 The private subnet has no inbound or outbound path to the Internet.
-In a later exercise we will create a **NAT Gateway** to allow for outbound connectivity for priavte Subnets to the Internet.
+In a later exercise, we will create a **NAT Gateway** to allow for outbound connectivity for private Subnet to the Internet.

 Add a rule to the Security Group
 --------------------------------